miikanissi/miikanissi.com/content/posts/configure-eslint-prettier-ale-vim.md

 npm install -D --save-dev prettier-eslint-cli
 ```

-## Vim configuration for ALE and prettier-eslint
+## Vim Configuration for ALE and Prettier/ESLint

 Most of the heavy lifting is automatically done by `prettier-eslint` so our VIM
 configuration is pretty simple.
 To have ALE use `prettier-eslint`, we need to define it